Skip to main content

 Property damage: This covers damage to your buildings and personal property due to fire, storm damage, theft, vandalism, and tenant damage.
 Ideally, your landlord insurance will cover the replacement costs for your entire rental property in the event of a total loss.

 Liability insurance: This coverage protects you against liability claims and lawsuits.
-Whether a tenant, visitor, or even a trespasser is injured on your rental property, you could find yourself in a legal mess.
+Whether a tenant, visitor or even a trespasser is injured on your rental property, you could find yourself in a legal mess.
 Your liability insurance will help you cover the costs associated with bodily injury claims on your property.

 These costs can include medical payments, funeral costs, legal fees, and judgment or settlement costs.
 You will also be covered if you, as the landlord, are found responsible for another person’s property damage.

-Additionally, your policy may cover (or may be an optional extra):
+Additionally, your policy may cover (or maybe an optional extra):

 Loss of income: This insurance will help compensate you for lost income in the event that a rental property becomes uninhabitable due to a covered loss, such as a storm or apartment fire.
 Your loss of income coverage, or “rental reimbursement,” will prevent you from losing the income you would have had if you were collecting rent.